With Career Coach you can search for careers based on your CCAC program, or search for CCAC programs based on your dream job.

-The Career & Technical Education Student Support Team are available to conduct classroom workshops or presentations at faculty request.
-Topics can vary from a general introduction to Perkins Student Services to academic skill development like the Cornell notetaking method, motivation, and building a useful calendar.
+The Career & Technical Education Student Support Team is available to conduct classroom workshops or presentations at faculty request.
+Topics can vary from a general introduction to CTE Student Services to specific workshops for developing academic skills, including time management and effective study habits.
 Please feel free to contact us with a request—if we don’t already have a workshop or presentation built for your requested topic, we’ll develop one!

 Career Development and Planning

-The Career Services department, partially funded by the Perkins Grant, provide students with a variety of tools, resources, and services to help prepare for future careers.
+The Career Services department, partially funded by the Perkins Grant, provides students with a variety of tools, resources, and services to help them prepare for future careers.
 To learn more about Career Services, visit their webpage here.